Introduction to the Academy Government Committee

 The Academy Government Committee is required to meet 6 times a year.

 Meetings open with prayer and all formal meetings have an agenda which indicates the business to be discussed.
 The issues that might be discussed at will vary, but some items will be standard.
 For example there will be minutes of the previous meeting and any matters arising and the headteacher’s report.
-The chair of governors tries to conduct the meeting so that everyone has an opportunity to contribute.
-The clerk to the governors takes the minutes of the meeting, records those present and advises on procedural matters.
+The Chair of Governors tries to conduct the meeting so that everyone has an opportunity to contribute.
+The Governance Professional takes the minutes of the meeting, records those present and advises on procedural matters.
 Governors are asked to prepare for meetings by reading the papers (which are usually sent out electronically about a week beforehand) and noting any points they want to make or wish to clarify.

 New governors are given help to enable them to understand their role and the issues facing the school through an induction programme.
 They are also allocated a more experienced governor as a ‘mentor’.